 helps people win back their lives

-A Michigan attorney has defended clients accused of a variety of prostitution and solicitation offenses and understands just how devastating such accusations can be for the defendant and their family.
-A compassionate criminal defense attorney will fight to clear your name.Offense of Solicitation
+A Michigan solicitation attorney has defended clients accused of a variety of prostitution and solicitation offenses and understands just how devastating such accusations can be for the defendant and their family.
+A compassionate and nonjudgmental criminal defense attorney will fight to clear your name.Offense of Solicitation

-Solicitation is the process of seeking a sexual act for payment or asking or inviting someone to engage in prostitution.
+Solicitation generally consists of the trading of a sexual act for payment.
+It is considered solicitation to ask or invite to engage in prostitution.
 The law requires that two persons be involved in the solicitation.
-A person charged with solicitation therefore must have actually approached another person and offered to pay for a sex act, whether the interaction occurred in public or in private, or through word or gesture.
+A person charged with solicitation therefore must have approached another person and offered to pay for a sex act, whether the interaction occurred in public or in private, or through word or gesture.

-A first-offense solicitation charge is considered a misdemeanor punishable by up to 93 days in jail and $500 in fines, just like the offense of prostitution itself.
+A first-offense solicitation charge in Michigan is considered a misdemeanor.
+It is punishable by up to 93 days in jail and a $500 in fine.
+This is the same punishment that applies to the offense of prostitution itself.
 A second solicitation conviction is a misdemeanor that carries an enhanced penalty of up to one year in jail and $1000 in fines.
 Subsequent solicitation convictions after a second conviction are treated as felonies and carry correspondingly harsh penalties, including significant potential jail time.Felony Offenses

 A solicitation attorney in Michigan can help by investigating the circumstances of the arrest and determining whether any potential defenses to the charges apply.
 Some of the most common defenses to solicitation and prostitution charges include if a person unknowingly committed the offense, did not actually engage in any sexual conduct, or did not exchange payment for the sexual contact.How an Attorney Can Help

-A skilled Michigan solicitation attorney will work to make sure that a defendant's rights were respected from the moment the arrest took place, and throughout the entire investigation process.
-If a defendant's rights were violated, any evidence obtained against them may not be admissible in court during prosecution.
+A skilled Michigan solicitation attorney will work to make sure that you are afforded due process and that your constitutional rights were protected.
+They will work to ensure that you are respected from the time you were arrested and throughout the entire investigation process.
+If a your rights were violated, any evidence obtained may not be admissible in court during prosecution.

-No matter what type of solicitation charge you are facing, a compassionate and discreet Michigan attorney who handles prostitution and solicitation cases frequently will understand that being charged with one of these offenses can be upsetting and humiliating for both the accused defendant and their family.
+No matter what type of solicitation charge you are facing, a compassionate and discreet Michigan attorney who handles prostitution and solicitation cases frequently will understand that being charged with this crime can be upsetting and humiliating for both the accused defendant and their family.
 An attorney will work to restore your reputation in your community and have the charges against you reduced or dismissed.